Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Conclusion

-This work establishes a first method for extreme-confidence PIs in the context of the well-established split-conformalized regression.
-Further work is possible to include more specialised or alternative conformal approaches.
-One direction is to enhance the efficiency of data usage, using, for example, full conformal prediction or potential variants of jackknife \citep{barber2021predictive,steinberger2016leave}, infinitesimal jackknife \citep{alaa2020discriminative}, or cross-validation \citep{vovk2015cross}.
-However, such approaches typically have a much greater computational cost, as they require refitting the predictive model multiple times.
-Other directions include extensions to non-stationary data \citep[see e.g.][]{Barber2023nonstatConform}.
-Finally, approaches other than conformalization could also warrant investigations, such as building PIs based on the so-called high-quality criterion and using deep learning \citep{pearce2018high,khosravi2011comprehensive}.
+This work establishes a first method for extreme-confidence PIs, as an extension of the well-established conformal regression framework.
+As our experiments mainly focused on the split-conformal approach, due to its computational efficiency and practical popularity, further work is possible with alternative or more specialised conformal approaches.
+One direction is to enhance the efficiency of data usage, using, for example, the full conformal version of our approach, described in \cref{apx:extensionsdetails}, or potential variants of jackknife \citep{barber2021predictive,steinberger2016leave}, infinitesimal jackknife \citep{alaa2020discriminative}, or cross-validation \citep{vovk2015cross}.
+However, such approaches typically have a much greater computational cost, as they require refitting the predictive model many times.
+Whether the gain in statistical efficiency for our extreme conformal approach from using these alternative conformalization procedures is worth the extra computational cost remains an open question.
+Other directions include further extensions to nonexchangeable data.
+The weighted version of our extreme conformal approach seems suitable for nonstationary covariate drifts and shifts \citep[analogously to][]{Barber2023nonstatConform,TibshiraniCoformShift}.
+However, alternative solutions might be necessary to account for other problematic scenarios, such as long-term dependence or drifts in the conditional distribution of the response given the covariates.
+Finally, approaches other than conformalization could also warrant investigations, such as building PIs based on the so-called high-quality criterion and using deep learning \citep{DLpredintervals,khosravi2011comprehensive,ChenLam21PI}.
 How to incorporate extreme value statistics to extrapolate prediction intervals to cover high-impact events in these methodologies appears to be largely open.